anglyan/anglyan.github.io/docs/research/research.md

 ## Research topics

-Here are a summary of some of my main research topics:
+Here is a summary of some of my main research topics:

 - The physics of [growth](/research/growth.html)
 - [Atomic layer deposition](/research/ald.html)